Your buying strategy is the only strategy which really matters.

 GETTING THE RIGHT PROFESSIONAL TEAM AROUND YOU

 Building a business in property is all about building a relationship with the right professionals and mentors, including agents, mortgage brokers, solicitors, architects, accountants, planners and quantity surveyors.
 The key partner is your solicitor, and lower cost solicitors tend to be overburdened with too many clients.
 A good solicitor will anticipate issues and be proactive rather than the other way round which often happens.
 Poor service from a solicitor is very stressful and slows down your ability to make things happen.
-Getting the right mortgage broker is also key, as is getting a QS in to do a Bill of Quantities, for any works – well before you even speak to any builders.
+Getting the right mortgage broker is also key.

 Given that there is a plentiful supply of apartments in the UK and overseas, buying off-plan is unnecessary and extra high risk.
 However, if you have to, then you need to ensure the developer is using his funds and not yours to fund the development.
 Your solicitor should advise you on the best way to protect your deposit.
 Buying off-plan overseas is even higher risk and you need a UK-based solicitor to work alongside your foreign solicitor to have all the documents translated and check the intimate details of your purchase.
 Look out for initially low, then escalating monthly management charges and annual ground rent charges.